Farooq710/AI-Based-Heart-Stroke-Prediction-Using-ECG-and-PPG-Bio-Signals/README.md

--> 100 &andrec series files contains the ECG signals data -> bidmc and ch series is of PPG signals data
+-> 100 and rec series files contains the ECG signals data -> bidmc and ch series is of PPG signals data